128GB RAM, Ryzen AI MAX+, $1699 — Bosman Undercuts All Other Local LLM Mini-PCs

 The Bosman M5 AI steps into an increasingly active market segment.
 We’ve seen similar Strix Halo-based mini-PC announcements from Beelink with its GTR9 Pro AI (expected around $1800 for a 128GB configuration), FAVM with the FX-EX9 (notable for its OCuLink inclusion), and GMKtec’s EVO-X2 (priced nearer to $2000).
 Zotac is also anticipated to enter this space with its Magnus EA series.
 If the Bosman M5’s $1699 price materializes and the product meets expectations, it would currently represent the most competitively priced 128GB Strix Halo system.

-Bosman outlines a useful selection of I/O for the M5 AI, including dual USB4 Type-C ports, three USB 3.2 Gen2 Type-A ports, two USB 2.0 ports, a full-size SD 4.0 card reader, and a 2.5Gbps Ethernet port.
-This should cover most peripheral and networking needs.
+Bosman details a comprehensive I/O suite for the M5 AI, featuring dual USB4 Type-C ports, three USB 3.2 Gen2 Type-A ports, two USB 2.0 ports, a full-size SD 4.0 card reader, and a 2.5Gbps Ethernet port.
+This selection should adequately address most users’ peripheral and high-speed networking requirements.

 Initial Perspective